 You know, you have few encounters in your life — not that much — which make you the man you are.
 This morning, a woman was asking which films I like.
 An absurd question.
 I like thousands of them.
 But I remember when I saw Fanny and Alexander, the Bergman movie, and, before that, I was still a technician — a “technician” in the wide sense of the word.
 I was still a writer, editor, DP, etc. When I saw the movie, coming out of the theater, I was a director.
 Perhaps a terrible director, but still a director.
 This film branded me.
 And when I read the first Philip Roth book, he was the man I had to meet, with his books.
 He was the one who changed my life.
 I know, at my age, there will not be thousands of writers who brand me that way.
 His books don’t belong to me, but I belong to his books — as if I was one of his characters.

-I only have a couple of minutes left, so I have to ask this while we’re on the topic: there’s been some mention online that you’re considering or planning an adaptation of The Counterlife.
+I only have a couple of minutes left, so I have to ask this while we’re on the topic: there have long been rumors that you’re considering or planning an adaptation of The Counterlife.